Owmacohe/owmacohe.github.io/pantry/articles/Prognost Caradil Yun.md

 # Prognost Caradil Yun

-{Sainthood,🧑‍🔬 figures,The Hinengaro Registry,Taqadum Period,Giants,The Keepers of Countenance}
+{Sainthood,🧑‍🔬 figures,The Hinengaro Registry,Taqadum Period,Giants,The Keepers of Countenance,😇 gods,Oleald,Yyenwid Modsiw}

 A [Giant|Giants] interim council member of [The Hinengaro Registry] during its formation in the [Taqadum Period].
 Quickly rising from Magus to Sacrosanct, he was a symbol to many of the organizational power that would come to define the age.